soilwise-he/harvesters/README.md

 ### Local

-From a python enables shell run:
+From a python enabled shell run:

 ```
 python csw/metadata.py
 ```

 ### Docker

-Run script as docker.
+Run script in a docker.
 Create a .env file with harvester details.

 ```